List of Madagascar (franchise) characters: Corporal

-Dave / Dr. Octavvius Brine
+Dave / Dr. Octavius Brine

 Dave (voiced by John Malkovich) is a purple giant Pacific octopus who appears in Penguins of Madagascar as the main antagonist.
 He disguises himself as a human professor under the alias of Dr. Octavius Brine.

 At the end of the film, Dave's plan for revenge is foiled and he is shrunk by his own ray and trapped in a snow globe, where he is admired by a little girl.

 Dave's Henchmen

 Dave's Henchmen are octopuses.
 They are evil minions who work for Dave and assist him in his plans to rid the world of all penguins.
 They don't speak, but they make a bubbling "octopus" sound that Dave understands.
 Each henchman share the first names of famous celebrities.
 Whenever Dave ordered them to do something, he would say the actor's first name and an action word that spells out the actors' full names.
+(Ex.
+"Nicolas, cage them", "Elijah, would you please take them away?", "Drew, Barry, more power", "Robin, write this down", "Charlize, they're on the ray!", "Helen, hunt them down", William, hurt them", "Halle, bury them", "Hugh, Jack, man the battle stations", "Kevin, bake on, we're still gonna need that victory cake!")